-Meditation typically is breath-focused, but you can sit with good posture in your chair, close your eyes, breathe in through your nose, slowly on a count of four, hold your breath for another four counts, and then realize through your mouth on a four-count – slowly and mindfully.
+Meditation typically is breath-focused, but you can sit with good posture in your chair, close your eyes, breathe in through your nose, slowly on a count of four, hold your breath for another four counts, and then release it through your mouth on a four-count – slowly and mindfully to quiet your brain.

 Stretch and Move